-Share this Post I was raised in a fundamental, independent Baptist faith, taught the Bible from a young age, memorized Bible verses and was taught to pray.
-I knew all the facts of the Baptist heritage, knew some of the Word of God, told people that God created the world, and even became angry with those who questioned my religion. … Read More
+I Thought I could Forgo God’s Plan and Work My Way to Heaven My name is Holly Anger, and this is my story.
+I was raised in a fundamental, independent Baptist faith, taught the Bible from a young age, memorized Bible verses and was taught to pray.
+I knew all the facts of the Baptist heritage, knew some of the … Read More

 Originally, my family and I are from Albania, a country in Europe.
 During the time my parents were growing up, there was religious anarchy, and the nation was predominantly split into two denominations, Catholic and Muslim.
 Catholics didn’t associate with Muslims, and Muslims didn’t associate with Catholics.
 If you were anything other than Catholic or Muslim, neither would associate with you!
 My parents were more than lost when it came to what and who God was, so they decided to just believe there was a God, but not follow a particular religion.